ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

     > GPIO timestamp data is displayed in the **GPIO Timestamps Waveform** digital waveform indicator.
 The pattern observed matches the sequence of manual writes that were performed on GPIO line 0 during the tutorial.

     > Note: The digital waveform is read from the GPIO_Timestamps.tdms file and filtered to display only timestamps for GPIO lines included in the **GPIO to Display** array.
-The **GPIO Timestamps Waveform** display is updated after the acquisitions completes.
+The **GPIO Timestamps Waveform** display is updated after the generation completes.

     ![Manually Reading and Writing to GPIO - GPIO Timestamps Tab](../../images/PXIe-148X-Gen-GPIO-GPIOTimestampsTab.png)